polkascan/py-substrate-metadata-docs/docs/efinity/collatorstaking.md

 ---------
 ### nominate
 Nominate a specific candidate to be selected for collation and block production.

+\# Errors

+- [`Error::CandidateDoesNotExist`] if the candidate does not exist.
+- [`Error::NominationExists`] if the nomination already exists.
+- [`Error::BelowMinNominationStakeAmount`] if the nomination amount is below the minimum.
+- [`Error::TooManyNominations`] if there are too many nominations for the candidate.
 #### Attributes
 | Name | Type |
 | -------- | -------- |